 What Does a Home Health Aide Do?

 Home health aides are responsible for taking care of patients who are suffering from chronic illnesses or disabilities or are elderly and need continuous care while living at home.
-Many states have their own home health aide training programs; however, aspiring home health aides can choose instead to complete a certificate program in home health care.
+Many states have their own home health aide training programs.
+However, aspiring home health aides can choose instead to complete a certificate program in home health care, and some employers offer on-the-job training.
+Home health aides may need to earn certification, depending on their employer.

 Job Duties of a Home Health Aide